 - i.
 The Pell Grant Program: This federal grant is awarded to eligible undergraduate students who have not yet earned a Bachelor's degree.
 The grant does not have to be repaid. - ii.
-Direct Loan (DL) Programs: The U.S. government provides federally guaranteed funds to students who meet the minimum half-time enrollment status as defined by the United States Department of Education - iii.
-Stafford Loan (Subsidized) a low interest loan which is awarded on the basis of financial need.
-No interest is charged to the student on these loans while they are in attendance at least half-time and for 6 months after they stop attending at least half time. - iv.
-Stafford Loan (Unsubsidized) not a need-based loan and interest is charged from the date the loan is disbursed. - v.
-PLUS Loan is a Parent Loan for dependent undergraduate students.
+Direct Loan (DL) The U.S. government provides federally guaranteed funds to students who meet the minimum half-time enrollment status as defined by the United States Department of Education.
+The Soma Institute participates in the following Direct Loan Programs: - a.
+Direct Subsidized Loans a low interest loan which is awarded on the basis of financial need.
+No interest is charged to the student on these loans while they are in attendance at least half=time and for 6 months after they stop attending at least half time. - b.
+Direct Unsubsidized Loans not a need-based loan and interest is charged from the date the loan is disbursed. - c.
+Direct Plus Loans loans for dependent undergraduate students.